jgmenu/jgmenu/README.md

   - It is a stand-alone, simple and contemporary-looking menu
   - It is hackable with a clean, small code base
   - Although originally written to be used with tint2 and openbox,
-    it should run with others panels and window managers
+    it runs with others panels and window managers
   - It has a config file to set alignment, margins, padding, transparency, etc
   - It does not depend on any toolkits such as GTK and Qt
   - It uses cairo and pango to render the menu directly onto an X11 window
   - It reads menu items from stdin in a similar way to dmenu and dzen2, but
-    parse comma seperated fields for the name and command
+    parses comma seperated fields for the name, command and icon

 It has been compiled and runs on OpenBSD and various Linux distributions
 including Bunsenlabs, Arch, Ubuntu, Alpine and Mint.